 We do not possess all of the capabilities to fully commercialize any of our product candidates on our own.
-If we are unable to arrange for third-party manufacturing sources, or to do so on commercially reasonable terms, we may not be able to complete development of such other product candidates or market them.
-In addition, we currently rely on contract manufacturers for the supply of our Ebola vaccine product candidate and indoximod for preclinical and clinical studies.
-Problems with any of our facilities or processes, or our contract manufacturers' facilities or processes, could prevent or delay the production of adequate supplies of indoximod, our Ebola vaccine product candidate, components of the HyperAcute Cellular Immunotherapy product candidates or other finished products.
+If we are unable to arrange for third-party manufacturing sources, or to do so on commercially reasonable terms, we may not be able to complete development of such product candidates or market them.
+In addition, we currently rely on our partner Merck for the supply of our Ebola vaccine product candidate and other third-party manufacturers for our supply of indoximod, NLG802, NLG207, and NLG919 for preclinical and clinical studies.
+Problems with any of our facilities or processes, or our contract manufacturers' facilities or processes, could prevent or delay the production of adequate supplies of indoximod, NLG802, NLG207, NLG919, our Ebola vaccine product candidate or other finished products.